lsimons/caseum/docs/stories/story-whiteboarding.md

 # Whiteboarding Stories

 **Get enough coarse-grained epic stories on the whiteboard to inform the design.
-It is easy to write lot of story details, but only do so if the details are really important to the design.**
+It is easy to write a lot of story details, but only do so if the details are really important to the design.**

 Ideally the users and stakeholders of the system are actively involved while writing down the stories describing how they will use the system.
 If so, guide them to describe all the functionality of the system at a pretty high level.
 You can use any structure that captures well how people talk about the software systems.